R3Conclave/conclave-core-sdk/docs/docs/enclave-configuration.md

 !!! tip
     As with `maxHeapSize`, the size is specified in bytes but you can put a `k`, `m` or `g` after the value to specify it in kilobytes, megabytes or gigabytes respectively.

+### fileSystemSize
+_Default:_ `64m`

+This is a setting to specify the maximum size of the in-memory filesystem.

+You can use this filesystem as if it were a FAT drive in the Enclave memory.

+!!! tip
+As with `maxHeapSize` and `maxStackSize`, the size is specified in bytes but you can put a `k`, `m` or `g` after the value to specify it in kilobytes, megabytes or gigabytes respectively.

 ### supportLanguages
 _Default:_ `""`